-Indians, Quantrill beat Tigers, Cabrera still 2 shy of 500
+Quantrill beats Tigers keeps Cabrera 2 shy of 500 homers

-CLEVELAND (AP) — Cal Quantrill kept Miguel Cabrera in the ballpark as he nears 500 home runs and shut down the rest of Detroit’s lineup for seven innings, leading the Cleveland Indians to a 6-1 victory over the Tigers on Friday night.
+Quantrill kept Cabrera in the ballpark as Detroit’s star slugger nears 500 home runs and shut down the rest of the Tigers for seven innings, leading the Cleveland Indians to a 6-1 victory on Friday night.

+But he didn’t do much against Quantrill, who joked that he was thankful to avoid infamy by giving up Cabrera’s milestone homer.

+“Great player,” Quantrill said of Cabrera, who has 498 career homers.
+“I was pretty desperate not to be the guy that they show replays of for the next forever.”

-Quantrill (3-2) struck out a career-high 10 and gave up four singles.
+Quantrill (3-2) struck out a career-high 10 and gave up four singles in the best outing of his young career.
 He retired 15 in a row after allowing a pair of back-to-back hits in the first inning.

+“They got ahead 4-0 and 6-0 and he got to dictate the game,” Tigers manager A.J.
+Hinch said.
+“He dominated.”

+Quantrill said pitching with the lead allowed him to confidently throw inside.
+But he still had trouble getting pitches past Cabrera as the 38-year-old stayed alive several times by following off Quantrill’s best.

 Blake Parker gave up a run to the Tigers in the ninth before Emmanuel Clase came on with the bases loaded and struck out two for his 15th save.